m4ttsch/omscs-notes-notes/computer-networks/internet-security.md

 ## A Hijacking Case Study - Background

-To get a better understanding of AS hijacking and its implications, let’s look at a real case study, known as the “Linktel Incident”.
+To get a better understanding of AS hijacking and its implications, let's look at a real case study, known as the “Linktel Incident”.

-1. Linktel, a Russian ISP under attack (AS31733, figure below) sent a distress mail (SOS) to North American Network Operators’ Group (NANOG) about a prefix hijacking in August 2011.
+1. Linktel, a Russian ISP under attack (AS31733, figure below) sent a distress mail (SOS) to North American Network Operators' Group (NANOG) about a prefix hijacking in August 2011.
 2. The Russian ISP had gone through financial struggles, and thus had not renewed its DNS domain, which allowed administrative take-over of its Internet resources.
-3. The attacker took over the Internet resources and forged a letter of authorization to announce prefixes of AS31733 from a customer’s AS (AS12182, figure below).
+3. The attacker took over the Internet resources and forged a letter of authorization to announce prefixes of AS31733 from a customer's AS (AS12182, figure below).
 4. The attacker uses a second attack to hijack AS42461 (Relians Ltd., figure below) to announce an unallocated prefix.

 ![](https://assets.omscs.io/notes/0203.png)